-XII.
-WORK PROGRAM ACTIVITIES
+9.10 WORK PROGRAM

 NMW is designed to help families become self-supporting through work.
-Work is the primary focus and goal of participation in all activities at all times.
-Once the TANF recipient reaches their 24 months of cash assistance, whether consecutive or not, they should have gained skills to be able to engage in work.
-The only exception to a participant being able to engage in employment by the 24th month of assistance is if the Department has identified barriers that are preventing them from doing so.
+Work is always the primary focus and goal of participation in all activities.
+Once the TANF recipient reaches their 24 months of cash assistance whether consecutive or not, they should have gained skills to be able to engage in work.
+The only exception to a participant being able to engage in employment by the 24th month of assistance is if the Department has identified barriers that prevent them from doing so.

-To encourage rapid movement towards the goal of employment, NMW participants are required to meet work program participation standards unless participation is waived or barriers that prevent a recipient from completing the full participation standard.
-Work program participation waiver provisions are listed in Section XII of this plan.
+To encourage rapid movement towards the goal of employment, NMW participants are required to meet work program participation standards unless participation is waived or there are barriers that prevent the recipient from completing the full participation standard.
+Work program participation waiver provisions are listed in Section 8 of this plan.

-HSD may delegate to, or contact with, other agencies or entities for the provision of some or all of the activities described in this section.
-These entities include, but are not limited to, the NMDWS, public or private non-profit and for-profit organizations.
+HSD may delegate to or contact with other agencies or entities for the provision of some or all the activities described in this section.
+These entities include, but are not limited to, the NMDWS public or private non-profit and for-profit organizations.

 The NMW provider will coordinate services with WIOA Workforce Boards to increase support services to TANF participants and avoid duplication of services.
-The provider will ensure that the strategic elements and employment needs of the state are being addressed and informing participants of the needs.
+The provider will ensure that the strategic elements and employment needs of the state are being addressed and inform participants of the needs.
 As the NMDWS starts to identify the high demand employees and employers, the NMW provider will provide a list of jobs and the training services to explain to the NMW participant.
 This will help TANF participants be educated and informed about the job positions that are needed around the State.
-Through these services the participant may be able to get the trainings and skills needed to be employed by these high demand jobs.
+Through these services, the participant may be able to get the training and skills needed to be employed by these high demand jobs.
 Most of these trainings can fall under core activities, such as, but not limited to, On-the-Job Trainings, part-time employment, work experience, vocational and education training and can eventually lead to full-time subsidized or unsubsidized employment.

-Participation Standards

-State participation requirements may vary from federal standards in certain instances.
+Participation Standards: State participation requirements may vary from federal standards in certain instances.
 In some cases, individuals may be in compliance with state program participation requirements but may not meet federal standards.
 In such cases, the individuals are not listed in federal reports as meeting federal participation rates.

-An individual may participate in a number of approved activities at the same time in order to meet program participation standards.
+An individual may participate in several approved activities at the same time in order to meet program participation standards.
 To be allowed, activities must be approved by the Department, or its designee, in a Work Participation Agreement.

-Consequences for failure to meet participation standards are detailed in Section XIII of this plan.
+The consequences for failure to meet participation standards are detailed in Section 8 of this plan.

-Single-Parent Families

-Each individual in a single-parent family unit who is subject to participation in work program activities must participate in work activities at the applicable federal weekly standard:
+Single Parent Families: Each individual in a single-parent family unity who is subject to participation in wok program activities must participate in work activities at the applicable federal weekly standard:

-- •Child under six-86 hours per month work activities - •Child six or older-129 hours per month work activities.
+• Child under six = 86 hours per month

+• Child six or older= 129 hours per month
-Two-Parent Families

-Together, the parents must participate in core and non-core work activities at the applicable federal weekly standard:
+Two Parent Families: Together, the parents must participate in core and non-core work activities at the applicable federal weekly standard:

-- •Parents receiving childcare assistance-237 hours per month work activities - •Parents not receiving childcare assistance-151 hours per month work activities - •One Parent is disabled and not receiving SSI-129 hours per month work activities.
+- Parents receiving childcare assistance= 237 hours per month - Parents not receiving childcare assistance= 151 hours per month - One parent is disabled and not receiving SSI= 129 hours per month

-Qualified Work Activities

-A TANF participant must be engaged in activities that promote progression towards employment and are qualified work activities to meet the federal monthly participation standard.
+Qualified Work Activities: A TANF participant must be engaged in activities that promote progression towards employment and are qualified work activities to meet the federal monthly participation standard.